J-Sparks-93/J-Sparks-93.github.io/index.md

 ### <u>Professional Self-Assessment</u>

 I started my collegiate journey at SNHU in June of 2022, I had completed my general education requirements years prior at Morehead State University in 2012 and American Public University in 2015.
 From there I had changed my major a multitude of times, dipping my toes in the water so to speak.
 I fell in love with programming and scripting during my time in the course IT-140.
 It amazed me how much you can accomplish with a few lines of code, from video games to medical equipment, we as a society have never been more intertwined with technology and I absolutely adore living in this timelime.
-I started my coding journey by learning Python, Java, and C++, growing from there I learned skills within the Software Development Lifecycle and Team Collaboration, even delving into more complex topics such as computational graphic visualization and full-stack development.
+I started my coding journey by learning Python, Java, and C++.
+Growing from there, I learned skills within the Software Development Lifecycle and Team Collaboration, even delving into more complex topics such as computational graphic visualization and full-stack development.
 My tenure at SNHU has left me feeling eager and well rounded.
 Within the following sections, I will demonstrate my understanding of my chosen coding artifacts I have completed while attending the Computer Science undergraduate Program at SNHU.

 <div class="your-centered-div">